-For scoliosis curve more than 40 degrees, surgery may be recommended for the curve.
-Surgery will entail the use of special surgical implants such as rods, hooks, screws, and wires to straighten the spine and secure it in place (fusion).
-Apart from surgery, appropriate exercises are needed to strengthen the muscles to stabilise the corrected curve for long term effect.
-If not, it is likely for the curve to increase in the future.
+Also, apart from surgery; appropriate exercises are needed to strengthen the muscles to stabilise the corrected curve for long term effects.
+If not; nonetheless, it is likely for the curve to increase in the future.

 Experiencing back pain?
 Click here to find out more about physiotherapy for back pain relief and how Core Concepts can help